blunamac/BLM_Portfolio/Final_Part_Two.md

 --image coming soon--

 ## Hispanics make up the largest share of undocumented immigrants
 This excludes them from any entitlement programs like Social Security, Medicare and Medicaid.
-These are vital parts of our social safety net in old age.
+These are vital parts of our social safety net in old age.  <br />
 ![alt text](https://i.ibb.co/30KrbDC/IMG-0308.jpg)

 In conclusion, this demographic needs greater considerations for policy measures that aim at alleviating uncertainty for them and their families as they enter the golden age.
 As future policy makers, I ask that you consider the layers of inequity behind policies that are framed as universal.